 The involvement of VICA Members and meeting them added so much value to the program.
 The certifications by themselves are great, but it's really a testimony to VICA as an organization that these companies are willing to come meet with us, and spend their time to share their experiences." - Woody Morrison, graduate of our January intake

-MEET THE NOVEMBER CREW
+MEET THE NOVEMBER 2016 CREW (OUR FIRST COHORT)

 YOUTH CONSTRUCTING A FUTURE PROGRAM DELIVERABLES